Why heavy line is bad?

-For vertical jigging, I don’t believe that fish examine the line and see if it’s visible.
+For the target fish in vertical jigging, I don’t believe that fish examine the line and see if it’s visible.
 Vision is a sense that catches the light reflection on the object.
 If the line is not visible to fish, it doesn’t matter?
-For coastal area where it’s light and there are so many colors, it probably matters if it’s visible or not.
+For coastal area where it’s full of light and there are so many colors, it probably matters if it’s visible or not.
 But I doubt that in the deep vertical games.

 I heard Sato Sensei once say: